Updat3

 KEY FACTS

-• He stated that Congress had a relationship with DMK for 25 to 30 years (per The Hindu).
+• Modi emphasized that Congress had a longstanding relationship with the DMK, lasting 25 to 30 years (per The Hindu).

 HISTORICAL CONTEXT